 Resources for RESTful communication style vs. procedure call (RPC) style.

-A Ontology based Interworking IPE needs to be able to communicate with systems that implement some form of RESTful communication style as well as other systems that communicate in a procedure call (RPC) style.
+A Ontology-based Interworking IPE needs to be able to communicate with systems that implement some form of RESTful communication style as well as other systems that communicate in a procedure call (RPC) style.

 For RESTful systems the use of Input- or OutputDataPoints may be more appropriate.